sanskaarz/LearnJS/README.md

-# Function                                      // Resuable block of code that performs Specific tasks
+# Function                                      // Reusable block of code that performs Specific tasks
     Return Statement is only needed only if you want to print/use the value of variable outside function.

-1. Function without parameters function myFunc(){
+1. Function without parameters function funcName(){
     // code to be executed
 }
+funcName() //calling the function to use it

 2. Function with parameters
 function myFunc(a,b){